-Echeveria 'Frank Reinelt', also sold as Echeveria agavoides 'Frank Reinelt', is a highly attractive hybrid succulent with large rosette of thick, dark green leaves with red margins and tips.
+Echeveria 'Frank Reinelt', also sold as Echeveria agavoides 'Frank Reinelt', is a highly attractive succulent that forms large rosettes of thick dark green leaves with red margins and tips.
 The rosettes grow up to 8 inches (20 cm) in diameter, producing basal offsets.
 Leaves become more colorful in the sun and winter.
-Flowers are urn-shaped, pale green and pink and appear in dense clusters.
+Flowers are urn-shaped, pale green and pink, and appear in dense clusters.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).